-Serena Guthrie of England lines up a pass After the interval, Stacey Francis and Kadeen Corbin were introduced at WD and GA respectively for England.
+After the interval, Stacey Francis and Kadeen Corbin were introduced at WD and GA respectively for England.
 The latter scoring with her first attempt as the home side went on a run of four unopposed goals to move into a strong lead.
 Once again Beckford-Chambers was combining brilliantly with Mentor, not only in claiming tips and intercepts but also in applying pressure to force Jamaican errors.

 A new combination and style was to tackle the miserly home defence as Thristina Harwood replaced Fowler for the visitors.
 England were comfortably holding onto their lead but not pulling further away as the sides continued to trade scores and turnovers.

 There were still more than enough glimpses of class from Mayes’s team though, with one particular move featuring a crisp and incisive pass from Francis, picking out the younger Corbin sister to feed Harten under the post, the sharp shooter was not going to miss out.
 With the crowd screaming their support as the quarter came to the end, a clever switch in defence from Mentor and Beckford-Chambers bamboozled the Caribbean side and allowed England to take a 32-27 lead into the final quarter.

 Another new attacking combination was seen in the last fifteen minutes as Cookey was brought back onto court, this time at WA.
 With the winning line in sight, England stepped up the tempo early on and for the second time in the match managed to go on a four-goal streak to effectively end the game as a contest.